ogunsoladebayo/LannisterPay-TFPS/README.md

 ### Installing

-    Install the dependencies by running command <code>npm install</code>  in the root directory of the project.
+-   Install the dependencies by running command <code>npm install</code> in the root directory of the project.

-Run on development mode with <code>npm run dev</code> in the root directory of the project
+-   Run on development mode with <code>npm run dev</code> in the root directory of the project

     or...

-Run on production mode with <code>npm run prod</code> in the root directory of the project
+-   Run on production mode with <code>npm run prod</code> in the root directory of the project

-End with an example of getting some data out of the system or using it for a little demo.

 ## Usage <a name = "usage"></a>